Chiewy23/improved-octo/README.md

 # didactic-tribble
-Type Ancient Greek symbols using English keyboard.
+Desktop app for typing Greek symbols using a standard English keyboard.

+Useful for Classics students of hobbyists of Ancient Greek.